aagbemuko/dutch_course/new_words.md

 - gaan          --> to go
 - uitgaan       --> to go out
 - slapen        --> to sleep
+- begrijpen     --> to understand
+- antwoorden    --> to answer
+- luisteren     --> to listen
+- schrijven     --> to write
+- vertellen     --> to narrate

 ### Time of the day